If you’re reading this, you might be a complete beginner or you might be an EPOS pro looking for the right software third or fourth time round.

 Why am I paying a monthly fee rather than just buying a bit of software?

-There are some great things about SaaS you can commiserate yourself with, however.
-Software from SaaS companies is likely to be better software.
-This is because non-SaaS companies tend to produce different versions (1.0, 1.1, 1.2) and invite you to pay for upgrades, which means that they cease investing in fixing problems with the old versions, allow the old versions to get glitchy, and in the worst cases, actively make the old versions worse to encourage people to pay for upgrades.
+There are some great things about SaaS you can compensate yourself with, however.
+Software from SaaS companies is likely to be better quality in the long run.
+By contrast, non-SaaS companies tend to produce different versions (1.0, 1.1, 1.2) and invite you to pay for upgrades.
+As a result, they stop investing in fixing problems with the old versions, allow the old versions to get glitchy, and in the worst cases, actively make the old versions worse to encourage people to pay for upgrades.
 (This happens with hardware, too, with some mobile phone operators promising not to degrade the batteries in their older phones to prompt people to upgrade.)
-Paying monthly means you’re always on secure, fast, up-to-date software.
+When you pay for software monthly, you’re guaranteed to be always on secure, fast, up-to-date software.

 Also, Software-as-a-Service means what it says.
 The “service” element of SaaS EPOS is superior to fixed-till EPOS support.
 Especially at the top range, you’ll find these software companies have 24/7 support teams who can help you get set-up or troubleshoot.